apache/incubator-devlake-website/docs/Glossary.md

 Although the names of the data plugins are not displayed in the regular mode of DevLake Configuration UI, they can be used directly in JSON in the Advanced Mode.

-For detailed information about the relationship between data sources and data plugins, please refer to [Data Support](./DataModels/DataSupport.md).
+For detailed information about the relationship between data sources and data plugins, please refer to [Supported Data Sources](./SupportedDataSources.md).

 ### Pipelines